 Our primary facilities are located in Ames, Iowa, which is susceptible to floods and tornados, and our facilities are therefore vulnerable to damage or disruption from floods and tornados.
 We are also vulnerable to damage from other types of disasters, such as power loss, fire and similar events.
 If any disaster were to occur, our ability to operate our business could be seriously impaired.
-We currently carry business personal property insurance in the amount of \$12.1 million in the aggregate, but this policy does not cover disasters such as floods and earthquakes.
+We currently carry business insurance (real, personal and business income) of nearly \$12.1 million in the aggregate, but this policy does not cover disasters such as floods and earthquakes.
 We may not have adequate insurance to cover our losses resulting from disasters or other similar significant business interruptions, and we do not plan to purchase additional insurance to cover such losses due to the cost of obtaining such coverage.
 Any significant losses that are not recoverable under our insurance policies could seriously impair our business and financial condition.